SQE-Labs/Cypress-Framework/README.md

 import 'cypress-xpath';
 ```
 ### Code Structure
-This Cypress Automation Framework follows a structured approach for better maintainability and scalability.
+This Cypress Automation Framework follows a structured approach for better maintainability and scalability(Page Object Model).
 Below is an overview of the code structure:
 ### Comprehensive Testing
 This framework is designed to support various testing types: